-The PFIC strives to provide researchers with the latest innovations in photon imaging (Confocal/multiphoton, molecular and cellular imaging, tissue imaging and small animal imaging) and cytometry (Flow and Mass cytometry, cell sorting, cloning).
+From sample preparation to data processing, the PFIC strives to provide researchers with the latest innovations in photon imaging (Confocal/multiphoton, molecular and cellular imaging, tissue imaging and small animal imaging) and cytometry (Flow and Mass cytometry, cell sorting, cloning).
 It makes its expertise available to Gustave Roussy research teams, academic teams from outside, and to industry.

 Governance and management

 The Gustave Roussy’ scientific committee is responsible for the PFIC governance and defines its strategy.